-- Seventy-two percent of construction business operators new tech adoption is a part of their strategic plan or vision.
+- Seventy-six percent of construction business operators new tech adoption is a part of their strategic plan or vision.
 This ultimately includes various IoT implementations.
-Nearly half (48 percent) have already developed a technology/data road map or business strategy.
+More than half (60 percent) have already developed a technology/data road map or business strategy.
 (Source: KPMG)

 - However, only 5 percent see themselves as on the “cutting edge” of construction technology implementation.
 Most (over 57 percent) see themselves as followers or even behind the curve.
 (Source: KPMG)

-- Around 12 percent of construction businesses have “just started” using robotics process automation or digital labor, while 4 percent have already implemented them, or are in the process of implementing them across all projects.
+- In 2017, around 12 percent of construction businesses had “just started” using robotics process automation or digital labor, while 4 percent had already implemented them, or were in the process of implementing them across all projects.
 (Source: KPMG)